Blephex for Blepharitis

 Does Blephex Have Any Side Effects?

 There will only be positive effects following the treatment.
 You will have removed years, if not decades, of biofilm from your eyelids and will be able to comfortably blink without having your eyelids feel sticky.
-Contact us to schedule your BlephEx appointment at Drs Alan B. Schlussel and Christine Law, O.D. and to consult with Dr. Schlussel for a proper eyelid evaluation.
-Drs Alan B. Schlussel and Christine Law, O.D. serves patients in Manhattan, New York City (NYC), New York, and Tri-State Area, and throughout New York.
+Contact us to schedule your BlephEx appointment at Dr. Alan Schlussel & Associates and to consult with Dr. Schlussel for a proper eyelid evaluation.
+Dr. Alan Schlussel & Associates serves patients in Manhattan, New York City (NYC), New York, and Tri-State Area, and throughout New York.